Post No.: 0301

 Our bodies and the environment help our minds to think.
 We use computers, robots and artificial intelligences themselves to expand our own capabilities and overcome any inherent obstacles with our mental or physical limitations.
 Our own personal minds of course still play a major role in helping our bodies to walk and navigate the environment.
 In fact, some scientists believe that the overwhelming purpose of brains are to make organisms move (and obviously to ultimately try to move in ways that aid survival and reproduction), hence arguably why chess computers that beat humans are relatively easy to make compared to robotic hands that rival human movement and control.
 (Read Post No.: 0056 for more.)
 And it’s not merely a matter of the mechanical side of things – we know how skeletons, joints and muscles move and can replicate them artificially but the main problem is replicating the nervous system (the brain and sensing).
 When we speak and communicate, we use muscles – and indeed seeing, hearing and sensing things in the environment are all useless unless we can move in response or anticipation to them.

-Maybe computers or robots that therefore think like humans cannot truly be disembodied (like HAL 9000 or Holly)?
-Indeed, if a human was born without any limbs, or subsequently lost all of his/her limbs (and sexual organs and sexual drives!) – his/her psychology would be severely affected by this sort of existence.
-Our body and the environment we sense and interact with are an integral part of how we sense, perceive, think and act.
+Maybe computers that think like humans cannot therefore be disembodied (like HAL 9000 or Holly)?
+Indeed, if a human was born without, or loses their, limbs (and sexual organs and sexual drives!) – his/her psychology would be severely affected by this sort of existence.
+No ageing, social learning, etc. would matter too.
+Our body and the environment we sense and interact with are an integral part of how we perceive, think, learn and act.

 Whatever the case, when we build robots, we can test out whether our theories of how humans work are correct or close according to how closely these artificial robots mimic human abilities, movements and behaviour – we could, for example, infer that humans most likely use or not use embodied cognition?
 And once we’ve built an artificial robot from scratch that is like a human in every single way (albeit ‘artificial general intelligences’ are nowhere near the horizon yet) then we would potentially be able to claim that we fully understand how humans work too?
 (It’s like if we could build a full-size solar system from scratch then we could potentially say for certain that we fully understand how they work (or at least that particular solar system).
 This still might not be true though because being able to give birth to a puppy from scratch doesn’t mean we’ll automatically fully know how one works!
-Sometimes we can fully solve problems without fully knowing how something works, such as the case of John Snow working out that a particular water pump was the source of death without first understanding that the fundamental reason was cholera.
+Sometimes we can fully solve problems without fully understanding how something works, like in the case of epidemiologist John Snow working out that a particular water pump was the common source of death without needing to know how cholera actually spread.
 Well another key sign of understanding something is the predictive power of our models – and will we one day be able to accurately predict the future of human civilisation, just like we can (somewhat) model and accurately predict the weather for the next few days?)

 Now your brain can be alive but your conscious mind no longer present (i.e. a brain in a true or very deep state of coma) hence a question is what parts of the brain or what brain operations are necessary and sufficient to produce what we’d call a ‘mind’?
 Being alive seems necessary but not sufficient to have a mind.
 The same question can then be asked of when a computer or robot will start to have a mind too?..